 Otherwise, it doesn’t work.
 However, who’s going to remember to do this every time?
 We need to do this automatically.

-Let’s update our script to automatically wrap itself with rlwrap
+Let’s update our script to automatically wrap itself with rlwrap, but to

 avoid an infinite loop, we’ll need to add a marker (like an environment